mui/material-ui/docs/data/material/guides/interoperability/interoperability.md

 ```

 Most of the CSS used by Material UI has as specificity of 1, hence this `important` property is unnecessary.
-However, in a few edge cases, MUI uses nested CSS selectors that win over Tailwind CSS.
+However, in a few edge cases, Material UI uses nested CSS selectors that win over Tailwind CSS.
 Use this step to help ensure that the [deeper elements](#deeper-elements-5) can always be customized using Tailwind's utility classes.
 More details on this option can be found here https://tailwindcss.com/docs/configuration#selector-strategy

 4. Fix the CSS injection order.
-Most CSS-in-JS solutions inject their styles at the bottom of the HTML `<head>`, which gives MUI precedence over Tailwind CSS.
+Most CSS-in-JS solutions inject their styles at the bottom of the HTML `<head>`, which gives Material UI precedence over Tailwind CSS.
 To reduce the need for the `important` property, you need to change the CSS injection order.
-Here's a demo of how it can be done in MUI:
+Here's a demo of how it can be done in Material UI:

 ```jsx
 import * as React from 'react';